- Search The Registry

 *Geronimo Pratt was born on this date in 1947.
-He was an African American activist and was a high-ranking member of the Black Panther Party.
+He was a Black activist.

 Elmer Pratt was born in Morgan City, Louisiana, where his father was in the scrap metal business.
 Pratt was a star quarterback at Sumpter Williams High School who later served two combat tours as a soldier in the Vietnam War, reaching the rank of sergeant and earning two Bronze Stars, a Silver Star and two Purple Hearts.
 He later moved to Los Angeles and came to be known as Geronimo ji-Jaga and Geronimo ji-Jaga Pratt.
-He also became Tupac Shakur's godfather as well.
+He also was the godfather of Tupac Shakur.

-After he served his two tours, Pratt studied political science at UCLA; Bunchy Carter and John Huggins recruited Pratt into the Panthers.
-When Pratt joined the Black Panthers, his years in the army proved useful.
+Pratt studied political science at UCLA; Bunchy Carter and John Huggins recruited Pratt into the Black Panther Party.
+When Pratt joined, his years in the army proved useful.
 He rose to be Minister of Defense of the Los Angeles Chapter, after two of its officers were killed.
 In 1971, Pratts wife Saundra was killed while 8 months pregnant and left in a ditch.
 The murder was blamed on a Party schism between supporters of Huey Newton and those of Eldridge Cleaver, with Geronimo Ji Jaga and his wife belonging to the Cleaver faction.
 Geronimo later understood this to be an F.B.I. lie.
 Saundra's murder was unrelated to the Black Panther Party.